kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/06-file-handling-img-resizing/02-routing-templating-single-stores.md

     - No. Instead, we'll use **Template helpers**

 `helpers.js`

+* Instead of hardcoding all the parameters static maps needs, we'll add a helper that makes it easy

 ```
 // Making a static map is really long - this is a handy helper function to make one